glennsvel90/Udemy-Youtube-Lynda-Video-Learning-Helper/README.md

 ```
 to a new file path location where the udemy.ahk is located in your own system.
 The above file path location is unique for my own system.

+Note: Change the x and y coordinates mouse position of your Audible screen buttons when the window is maximized.
+Go to the udemy.ahk file and change the three or four digit coordinates.
+Use the AutoHotkey Active Window Info(Window Spy) program to see the coordinates next to  "Relative:"

 ## Dependencies

 * Microsoft Windows 10
 * Mozilla Firefox or Google Chrome Web Browser
+* Audible Desktop (This is only needed if accessing the Audible keyboard shortcuts)